-The province has risen from the ashes after the intensity 7.2 earthquake on 2013 and they haven’t turned back ever since.
+The province has risen from the ashes after the intensity 7.2 earthquake in 2013 and they haven’t turned back ever since.
 Infrastructure and businesses are blooming like never before.
 The part that I find endearing is Boholanos seems to respect the delicate balance between nature and development.
 And, it has an ambiance of a small town where everyone knows everyone.
 They won’t make you feel like a stranger, instead, they will throw a welcoming smile.

 The Chocolate Hills are located in Carmen, Bohol.
 With an estimated number of 1,700 identical, symmetric geological wonder, it became the tourism poster of the province, embedding its reputation everywhere, from school geography books to postcards.
-En route to the viewing deck, there are a few spots where you can do a quick stop over with breathtaking views of the hills.
+En route to the viewing deck, there are a few spots where you can do a quick stopover with breathtaking views of the hills.
 Since I went with 2 photographers that time, I lost count how many stopovers we had before we reached the viewing deck.
 The sight to behold in the viewing deck, is of course, worth the 200 steps that you need to climb first.
 The hills are chocolate- brown in color during summer and lush green during the rest of the year.
-Some parts of the hills still have noticeable “scars” due to the last 2013 earthquake, which however do not lessen the beauty of the site.
-It’s like a giant took a bite on a few Hershey kisses.
+Some parts of the hills still have noticeable “scars” due to the last 2013 earthquake, which however does not lessen the beauty of the site.
+It’s like a giant took a bite of a few Hershey kisses.

 Other unique specimens that can be found in Bohol are the tiny, palm-sized nocturnal and smallest primates in the world, the Tarsiers.
 There might be a few Tarsier attractions located in Bohol but the sanctuary is definitely the best.
 Using flash in taking photos and being too noisy is strictly forbidden.
 Remember, Tarsiers are nocturnal creatures.
 It might thus take time to spot a few Tarsiers in the sanctuary.
 Our tip is to look for makeshift roofs made with leaves.
 They can be found sleeping underneath.
 After the tour, make sure to pass by the souvenir shop just before you exit.
 A t-shirt with a Tarsier imprinted on it definitely looks like a cool souvenir!
 There are other souvenir items of course at a reasonable price, such as keychains, fridge magnets, and bags, just to name a few.
 The one I am not a big fan of is the toad coin purse: a bit creepy for me.